Sunday 11 August 2013

 These are seven artefacts brought out of the Middle East by a Mr Angstrom.
 The text inscribed upon them details – amongst other things - the doom that came to Sarnath and the fate of the City of Ib and its occupants.
 It is only through the efforts of Gordon Walmsley and his “Notes on Deciphering Codes, Cryptograms and Ancient Inscriptions” that the translation of the text was at all possible; but even then the language is so archaic that few academics can read the contents of the work.
 There are two copies of these cylinders and it is a constant argument as to which one is the original and which one is the edited (and therefore, better) example.
 One copy is in the British Museum; the other is in the Dreamlands city of Kadatheron: it is easily determined that the cross-dimensional academic debate is restricted to only a very few individuals.

-Each Cylinder is 15 feet tall, three feet in diameter and made from interlocking disks of fired terracotta clay; each one is also centrally-pierced, suggesting that they were formed around wooden poles which burnt away in the firing process.
+The height of the combined stack of Cylinders is 15 feet tall; they are three feet in diameter and made from interlocking disks of fired terracotta clay; each one is also centrally-pierced, suggesting that they were formed around wooden poles which burnt away in the firing process.
 The hieroglyphs upon each Cylinder’s surface were impressed into the damp clay before firing, possibly using a series of carved wooden stamps.
 The writing moves in a continuous line spiralling counter-clockwise around each Cylinder, from the bottom to the top.
 The text states that the Cylinders were made in the city-state of Kadatheron which straddles the River Ai in the land of Mnar; the location of this kingdom is currently unknown, although it is posited that it exists in Earth’s Dreamlands and that it can be accessed via interstitial gates located in Saudi Arabia.

 The text deals with the fates of the cities of Ib and Sarnath, at the will of the Great Old One Bokrug, the history of Mnar, the nature of the Sarnath-sigil and the history of the expedition of the wizard Ilathos to see the “High Priest Who Is Not To Be Named” on the Plateau of Leng: in both versions of the Cylinders, the climax of this meeting has been effaced.